 The upcoming “Voices of the Empire” vocal library from premier award winning virtual instrument makers East West Sounds / Quantum Leap is made of Úyanga’s distinctive ethnic vocals inspired by Mongolian traditional “Urtiin Duu”, Bulgarian and Eastern vocal traditions.

 “An incomparable talent and force”, says Shuud.mn.
 She also received praise from publications such as NEWSWEEK Mongolia and Trailer Music Vibe, and appeared on international television and radio broadcasts as a performer and as a guest.

 Úyanga studied voice performance at the prestigious Berklee College of Music as the first Mongolian at the institution.
 During that time, she represented Mongolia and Asia in the “Rhythm of the Universe” and performed as a vocal soloist at the Boston Symphony Hall with the Video Game Orchestra (VGO) , for Harvard honoring Bill and Chelsea Clinton for their health work award ceremony, press conferences at the Paramount Theatre for Outside the Box Festival and more.
 She also won several awards with her own band, and performed with Grammy Award winner Angelique Kidjo and the Women of the World, and Grammy and American Music Award nominated artist Blu Cantrell.

 Her original composition is featured in the latest promotional campaign for Amazon's new show The Widow, and she composed the theme music of the upcoming podcast AwareNow.

-When she is not working as a soundtrack vocalist, Úyanga creates unique multi-instrumental live performances with dilruba, sitar, frame drum, guitar, and bulbul tarang to name a few.
+When she is not working as a soundtrack vocalist or a composer, Úyanga creates unique multi-instrumental live performances with dilruba, sitar, frame drum, guitar, and bulbul tarang to name a few.